 When you weren’t reading, mealtime was a grand affair even in economy.

 For those in First Class, the meal was preceded by drinks in the lounge.

-Dinner was a multi-course affair served more often by stewards in white coat and back tie no less – and at your table.
+Dinner was a multi-course affair served more often by stewards in a white coat and back tie no less – and at your table.

-After dinner or lunch you might retire again to the lounge and meet the captain who would do the rounds.
+After dinner or lunch, you might retire again to the lounge and meet the captain who would do the rounds.
 It was great PR to calm nervous flyers for passengers to chat with a multi-striped veteran who had experience etched in his rugged good looks.